ragaeeb/quran10/Readme.txt

 CREATE INDEX IF NOT EXISTS suite_pages_index ON suite_pages(suite_id);
 CREATE INDEX IF NOT EXISTS quotes_index ON quotes(author);
 CREATE INDEX IF NOT EXISTS explanations_index ON explanations(to_verse_number);

+ATTACH DATABASE 'quran_tafsir_english.db' AS e;
+INSERT INTO locations SELECT * FROM e.locations;
+INSERT INTO individuals SELECT * FROM e.individuals;
+INSERT INTO teachers SELECT * FROM e.teachers;
+INSERT INTO websites SELECT * FROM e.websites;

 CREATE TABLE mentions_citations (id INTEGER PRIMARY KEY, mention_id INTEGER REFERENCES mentions(id) ON DELETE CASCADE ON UPDATE CASCADE, individual REFERENCES individuals(id) ON DELETE CASCADE ON UPDATE CASCADE);
 CREATE TABLE quotes_citations (id INTEGER PRIMARY KEY, quote_id INTEGER REFERENCES quotes(id) ON DELETE CASCADE ON UPDATE CASCADE, individual REFERENCES individuals(id) ON DELETE CASCADE ON UPDATE CASCADE);